-ARDMS and CCI are the two registry organizations for sonographers.
-Upon successful completion of Ultrasound Physics or attendance at one of the many physics workshops available throughout the year, students can take the ARDMS SPI exam.
-Our graduates are eligible to take specialty registry exams with either of these organizations after graduation and working as a sonographer for one year.
+There are two credentialing organizations for sonographers, ARDMS and CCI.
+Echocardiography and Vascular Technology graduates are eligible to take the Cardiovascular Credentialing International exam.
+After successful completion of Ultrasound Physics or attendance at one of the many physics workshops available throughout the year, all students can take the ARDMS Sonography Principles and Instrumentation (SPI) exam.
+Graduates are eligible to take specialty registry exams with ARDMS after working as a sonographer for one year.

 Norcross Institute offers a variety of personalized career services to current students and graduates.
 We work directly with employers to help provide exposure to our highly qualified students and graduates.
 Our goal is to align current students and graduates with employers and open positions that match their qualifications through our Employer Partnership Program.

 We offer a range of job search strategies such as:

 - Information about career fields and employment outlook